 Going to Therapy: Where to Start and What to Expect

 Recognizing that you need help is the first step in becoming a more resilient version of yourself.
-Therapy can help you overcome both long term and short term issues that are causing distress or impairments on your day to day living.
-Whether you have struggled your whole life, or are just going through a difficult stage, seeking a mental health counselor can help you unravel distorted thoughts, self sabotaging beliefs, and unhealthy habits that hinder you from living a more fulfilled life.
-Therapy can also help you get a more clear perspective and flexible mind, while processing events in a secure, non-judgmental environment.
+Therapy can help you overcome both long-term and short-term issues that are causing distress or impairments on your day-to-day living.
+Whether you have struggled your whole life, or are just going through a difficult stage, seeking a mental health counselor can help you unravel distorted thoughts, self-sabotaging beliefs, and unhealthy habits that hinder you from living a more fulfilled life.
+Therapy can also help you get a clearer perspective and a more flexible mind, while processing events in a secure, non-judgmental environment.
 Here is a brief guide on what you need to know before going to therapy.

 2. Figure out finances.
-Most major insurance companies cover mental health, such as individual therapy, and even higher levels of care such as intensive outpatient therapy programs.
-You can contact your insurance company to figure out your benefits, or call our staff at Innova Recovery Center and we can check on benefits for you.
-Most therapists also offer private pay option as well, if you choose to forgo insurance, or if you do not have coverage.
+Most major insurance companies cover mental health, such as individual therapy, and even higher levels of care, such as intensive outpatient therapy programs.
+You can contact your insurance company to figure out your benefits, or call our staff at Innova Recovery Center, and we can check on benefits for you.
+Most therapists also offer private pay options as well, if you choose to forgo insurance, or if you do not have coverage.
 If finances are an issue, please let us know so we can give you options.

 3. Make an appointment.
 During an initial session, the therapist will go over some paperwork, conduct an intake interview, and help you to set goals for therapy.
 It might seem intimidating to tell a stranger about your life and your problems, but this is what we are trained to do!
 And most therapists love their job!
 It is important for you to feel safe and comfortable because vulnerability can be difficult at first.
 The initial session should give you a general foundation of the therapeutic approach and guidelines for the therapy sessions.
 You can also ask your therapist questions about their approach, how long they have been in the field and what experience they have with your specific problem.